Uprising in Serbia (1941): Communists

 Preparations for the uprising by the Communist Party of Yugoslavia began after the May consultation held in Zagreb on 4 May 1941.
 The Military Committee of the Provincial Committee of the Communist Party for Serbia was formed in mid-May.
 On 13 May 1941, Josip Broz Tito sent a message to the Comintern stating that the Yugoslav communists were preparing for an uprising that would commence when Germany attacked the Soviet Union.
 The Central Committee of the Communist Party of Yugoslavia arrived in Belgrade in late May, and this was of great importance for the development of the resistance.
 After their arrival, the Central Committee held conferences with local party officials.

-The German invasion of the Soviet Union was launched on 22 June 1941.
+The German invasion of the Soviet Union, code-named Operation Barbarossa, was launched on 22 June 1941.
 Before the invasion, the Germans withdrew the majority of their troops from Serbia, leaving three weak divisions in Serbia (the 704th, 714th and 717th Infantry Divisions) and one weak division (the 718th Infantry Division) in the Independent State of Croatia.
-The majority of these divisions were made up by older soldiers originating from Austria.
-Communist sympathisers in Srđan Budisavljević's Ministry of Interior in Dušan Simović's government, such as Janko Janković, destroyed files on communists held in prewar police archives.
-So, when mass arrests of communists began after the launching of Operation Barbarosa, few records were available for the Gestapo to use.
-The communists then considered that all the requirements for the uprising were now met.
+The majority of these divisions were made up of older soldiers from Austria.
+Communist sympathisers in Srđan Budisavljević's Ministry of the Interior in Dušan Simović's government, such as Janko Janković, destroyed files on communists held in prewar police archives.
+So when mass arrests of communists began after the launch of Barbarossa, few records were available for the Gestapo to use.
+The communists then considered that all the requirements for the uprising were met.